-If you’re flying somewhere for Thanksgiving, and especially if you’re flying close to the big day (like today or tomorrow), you may be thinking about bringing food with you.
+If you’re flying somewhere for Thanksgiving, and especially if you’re flying close to the big day (like Tuesday, Wednesday or Thursday itself), you may be thinking about bringing food with you.
 And that means you may be wondering what foods you’re allowed to fly with.
 RELATED: 12 Tips to Make Thanksgiving Travel Smoother and Safer

 A short CNN roundup of Thanksgiving foods you’re allowed to fly with makes clear that turkey—cooked or uncooked—is also allowed in your carry-on.
 The question, as with most foods, is how to pack it safely and accessibly (in case you get picked for additional screening).
 If you want to bring ice packs, for example, remember that they must be completely frozen at the time you go through security.

 Still have questions?
 The TSA dishes up these tips about traveling with food this Thanksgiving:

 Thanksgiving foods that can be carried through a TSA checkpoint

 Baked goods.
 Homemade or store-bought pies, cakes, cookies, brownies and other sweet treats.

 Meats.
 Turkey, chicken, ham, steak.
 Frozen, cooked or uncooked.

 Stuffing.
 Cooked, uncooked, in a box or in a bag.